games-directory/i18n-inflections/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Please make sure to update/add any relevant tests and documentation before submitting your pull request.
+Also, `bundle exec rake` must pass without any failures.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the I18nOnSteroids project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/i18n_on_steroids/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the I18nOnSteroids project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/games-directory/i18n_on_steroids/blob/main/CODE_OF_CONDUCT.md).